teweldemat/funcscript/docs/examples.md

 </div>

-because `eval` designates `x + 5` as the block's result instead of returning the entire record.
+Here, `eval` designates `x + 5` as the block's result instead of returning the entire record.

 `eval` composes naturally with lambdas and nested scopes: